 Our developing attitudes in religion and world views include Self Esteem, Curiosity, Fairness, Respect, Empathy, Wonder, Open-mindedness, Working with others, Sense of Community.

 Additional opportunities for RE include visits to local places of worship.
-We take part in the Easter, Harvest and Christmas service each year with a different year group leading each time.
+We take part in the Christmas and Easter service each year.

 Key question – Why are some things special?